modesttree/Projeny/README.md

 * SphereMover
 * Packages-Plugins

 As you can see, the `solutionProjects` setting in the Project.yaml can be used to choose which packages you want to have a corresponding Visual Studio project.
-Also, the visual studio project dependencies are set up according to the project dependencies that are defined in the package.ini file for each package.
+Also, the visual studio project dependencies are set up according to the project dependencies that are defined in the ProjenyPackage.yaml file for each package.
 So in this case the AllMovers C# project will depend on CubeMover and SphereMover.

 You might notice in the above example that the Packages project has disappeared while the Packages-Plugins project remains.
 If after creating the custom packages, Projeny does not find any code files left over to place inside the catch-all Packages project, then it doesn't bother creating it.
 And since we didn't add the CommonShapeMover package to the list of solutionProjects, it was placed in the Packages-Plugins project, which is why that project still exists.